tsipkens/atems/README.md

 #### A general segmentation function: seg

 The `agg.seg` function is a general, multipurpose wrapper function that attempts several methods listed here in sequence, prompting the user after each attempt.
-This includes an allowance to refine output from the fully automated *k*-means and Otsu-based methods discussed below, using a slider for a nearly manual thresholding of small regions of the image.
+Specifically, the method attempts:

+1. The ***k*-means classifier**, prompting the user after segmentation is complete.
+The user can either (*i*) accept the result as is, (*ii*) reject the output altogether and move on to the next method, (*iii*) choose to remove particles, or (*iv*) add either entirely new particles or add pixels to existing particles (which involves skipping ahead to Step 3, using the current segmentation as a starting point).

+2. The **Otsu** classifier, with the same prompts following segmentation.

+3. Use the GUI-based slider method (the `seg_slider` function described below) to produce a largely-manual segmentation.

+This is repeated until the user has classifid all of the images that were passed to the function.

 #### *k*-means segmentation: seg_kmeans